Help & Guides

 Scopes & Permissions

 Each tool requires specific API permissions for Cova to scan your configuration.
 Most tools only need read access.
-Datadog is the exception - write scopes are needed for Deploy Monitor (pushing AI-generated configs directly to Datadog).
+Four tools support Deploy Monitor (one-click push of AI-generated configs), which requires write permissions.

 ToolRequired PermissionsWhat They AccessWhy